 * The resort *

 Since we arrived so early in the morning, we had to wait until noon for the check-in (not so bad), and we headed into the resort for some breakfast and early pool time J. I am not sure if all the resorts in Cancún work the same way but my guess (and research), should be similar.
-The resort is a big complex with facilities such as pools (and poolside bars and lots of chairs), playgrounds, grocery store, post office, shops, restaurants, and even bike rental.
+The resort is a big complex with facilities such as pools (and poolside bars and lots of chairs), playgrounds, grocery stores, post offices, shops, restaurants, and even bike rental.
 We could basically stay within the resort, not going out to the city we could still have a fabulous time.
 That’s some families do while they were traveling in a big group and I saw the parents were seriously stocking up for the winter and feeding the herd in the grocery store…

 When checking in, we got a card which we could add value to any spending within the resort (like dining and grocery shopping), well, obviously the digital money concept is not something groundbreaking, but it helped a lot to deal with all the transactions and payments with the hotel guests.